aws/aws-k8s-tester/README.md

 # to write API upgrade/rollback scripts and YAML files in "/tmp/eks-utils"
 #
-# make sure to set proper "--list-batch" and "--list-interval"
+# make sure to set proper "--batch-limit" and "--batch-interval"
 # to not overload EKS master; if it's set too high, it can affect
 # production workloads slowing down kube-apiserver
 rm -rf /tmp/eks-utils-resources